 Regardless of coverage, items such as your stereo, TV, camera, VCR, refrigerator, computer should be engraved for identification purposes.
 Engravers are available at each residence hall front desk.

 Does UT have maintenance and custodial services? | Back to top.

 The University employs custodial workers to clean bathroom areas, lounges, lobbies, hallways, laundry rooms, study and TV lounges.
-Students are responsible for cleaning their own rooms.
+Residents are responsible for cleaning their own rooms.
 At the hall desks, vacuum cleaners can be checked out by leaving an ID card.
-Maintenance problems in student rooms should be reported promptly by completing a work order at the residence hall front desk.
-Students should retain the top copy should follow-up become necessary.
-Maintenance personnel respond in the order that requests are received.
-They are unable to predict the exact day and time the repair will be done, but usually complete the work within 24 hours of the request.
+Maintenance problems in student rooms should be reported promptly by completing a Facilities Management Maintenance Request work order online by signing into their UT SpartanWeb account.
+Maintenance personnel respond in the order that maintenance requests are received.
+They are unable to predict the exact day and time the repair will be done, but usually complete the work within 24-48 hours of the request, depending on time of the semester.
 They work Monday-Friday 8 a.m.-5 p.m., except in cases of emergencies.

 What are quiet hours? | Back to top.